lzubiaur/ini.lua/README.md

 print(t.window.size) -- nil
 ```

-Global or "default" properties can be defined at the beginning of the ini file.
-Those properties will be added to the root table.
+Global or 'default' properties can be defined at the beginning of the INI file and will be added to the root table.

 ```lua
 t = ini.parse [[